kgrgreer/foam3/README.md

 unit tests, code coverage, and linting.
 You can install all required tools by doing the following.

-* Install nodejs.
+* Install nodec.

-* Run 'npm install' in the root of the FOAM repository, where package.json is found.
+* Run 'npm install' in the root of the FOAM repository, where package.con is found.

 ## Running Application Controller